research-software-directory/RSD-as-a-service/frontend/README.md

 ## Tailwind CSS

-In addition to MUI-5 team preffers to use Tailwind CSS for global application layout.
+In addition to MUI-5, the team prefers to use Tailwind CSS for global application layout.

 ```bash
 # install dev dependencies